Nadezhda Azhgikhina

 Azhingikhina was a staff journalist for Ogoniok from 1990 to 1996, then Nezavisimaya Gazeta from 1996 to 2001.
 She writes a personal column in Delovoy Vtornik.
 She was the Russian editor for We/Myi Magazine from 1996 to 2003.

 In 1992, with Irina Jurna, she founded the Association of Russian Women Journalists.

 She graduated from the Faculty of Journalism at Moscow State University with a PhD in 1990, and now teaches at it.

-She is a Article 19 trustee since 2020.